unicode-org/message-format-wg/spec/formatting.md

 as long as the final _formatting_ result is made available to users and the observable behavior of the _formatting_ matches that described here.

-_Attributes_ MUST NOT affect the processing or output of a _message_.
+_Attributes_ MUST NOT have any effect on the formatted output of a _message_, or be made available to function implementations.

 > [!IMPORTANT]
 >